-- the statement of financial position as at March 31, 2023 - the statement of comprehensive income for the period then ended as indicated in note 1 - the statement of changes in financial position for the period then ended as indicated in note 1 - the statement of cash flows for the period then ended as indicated in note 1 and - notes to the financial statements, including a summary of significant accounting policies (Hereinafter referred to as the "financial statements").
+- the statements of financial position as at March 31, 2024 and March 31, 2023 - the statements of comprehensive income for the periods then ended as indicated in note 1 - the statements of changes in financial position for the periods then ended as indicated in note 1 - . the statements of cash flows for the periods then ended as indicated in note 1 and - notes to the financial statements, including a summary of material accounting policies (Hereinafter referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at March 31, 2023, and its financial performance and cash flows for the period then ended as indicated in note 1 in accordance with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Fund as at March 31, 2024 and March 31, 2023, and its financial performance and cash flows for the periods then ended as indicated in note 1 in accordance with IFRS Accounting Standards.